glacials/twos.dev/src/warm/dashes.md

   → child element
 ```

-### The Point
+#### Aside: The Point

-The point has had a tumultuous and unstandardized history both physically and digitally, but today the world has predominantly settled on 1/72 in per point.
-It's no coincidence if 72 dots per inch rings a bell for screen density. `1pt` = 1 dot.
+It’s hard to define the em in terms of points without defining the point.
+The point has had a tumultuous and unstandardized history both physically and digitally, but today the world has predominantly settled on `1/72in` per point.
+This varies greatly among displays, devices, and assistive technologies; for example, a 21” 1440p display has more pixels per inch than a 27” 1440p display.
+To wrangle the variability, there exist new unstandardized concepts like [density-independent pixels](https://developer.android.com/training/multiscreen/screendensities#TaskUseDP) on Android and [effective pixels](https://docs.microsoft.com/en-us/windows/apps/design/layout/screen-sizes-and-breakpoints-for-responsive-design#effective-pixels-and-scale-factor) on Windows.

-That said, super high resolution displays have caused organizations to invent their own ways of scaling on behalf of softwares that expect 72 dpi displays, like Android's [density-independent pixels](https://developer.android.com/training/multiscreen/screendensities#TaskUseDP) or `dp`, and Windows's [effective pixels](https://docs.microsoft.com/en-us/windows/apps/design/layout/screen-sizes-and-breakpoints-for-responsive-design#effective-pixels-and-scale-factor) or `ep`/`epx`.
 The tumultuous history, as it happens, hasn't ended.

+Based on the displays I develop on, I’ve settled on a rough mental framework of “1px of em length per pt” because it’s close enough to true and easy to remember: a 16pt font has a 16px em and is therefore 16px high.

 ## Advanced Usage